 While you are entitled to file a complaint with the privacy commissioners, we have already notified them of this breach and they are investigating the matter.
 Customers who have questions about their rights can learn more by contacting the privacy commissioner in their respective province.

 - How will you notify the 85,000 customers from January 2016 or earlier located in Ontario whose test results were impacted?

 If you have visited a LifeLabs location, it is possible your information may have been accessed without authorization as per the public notice on customernotice.lifelabs.com.
 If you are among the 85,000 customers from January 2016 or earlier located in Ontario whose test results were impacted; we will notify you directly.
-This direct notification will occur in the coming weeks, we are working with our partners to make that happen.
+We have begun notifying customers who were impacted.